 Charges: INR 1800/night.
 This rate includes tent accommodation, all meals, excursions and interactions with elephants.

-10. Bhadra Wildlife Sanctuary – A never-ending delight for all tourists
+10. Bhadra Wildlife Sanctuary – A Never-ending Delight

 Like all other stated above, Bhadra Wildlife Sanctuary is included in the list of Shimoga places to visit for a quick and refreshing break.
 Surrounded by the Western Ghats, this wildlife reserve is located at the border of Shimoga and Chikmagalur, on the banks of Bhadra River, hence offers some of the best wildlife sighting experiences.
 Keep your camera ready, as you can spot tigers, jackals, elephants, panther, spotted deer, sambar, sloth bear, barking deer, crocodiles and snakes any time.